Table of Contents

 - In elderly, visual hallucinations take the form of ‘Silent boarders’ where patient claims to see full sized silent figures around the house

 Olfactory Hallucinations are also called phantosmia.
 They are usually unpleasant smells, which the individual perceives and which are not normally present in the surrounding environment.
-Olfactory Hallucinations are seen in aura with epilepsy, and aura with migraine.
+Olfactory Hallucinations are seen in aura with epilepsy and aura with migraine.

 Gustatory hallucinations are quite rare.
 The individual has an abnormal perception of taste.
 For example, the individual complains of a persistent metallic taste or bitter taste.
-They coexist along with olfactory hallucinations as flavour hallucinations.
+They coexist along with olfactory hallucinations as flavor hallucinations.

 They are hallucinations of bodily sensations.
-These hallucinations are experienced due to increased activity of the primary somatosensory cortex, the posterior parietal cortex and the thalamus.
+These hallucinations are experienced due to increased activity of the primary somatosensory cortex, the posterior parietal cortex, and the thalamus.
 Somatic hallucinations are classified in different sub-types based on the specific sensation that is replicated.

 |Sub-type||Definition||Subdivision of Sub-type/Examples|